 eToro now offers a full range of products far and beyond just CFD broker services.
 While it is true that you can trade Forex, buy stocks and shares, and even make short-term investments in other assets like commodities, you can also buy crypto and actually own the underlying asset.

-Why we recommend eToro wallet over Revolut:
+Why we recommend eToro over Revolut:

 ✅eToro offers super low fees that are only charged via a tight spread.
 On the other hand, Revolut charges 1.5% in trading fees, on top of the spread.

 ✅eToro allows you to own the underlying asset when you buy crypto.
 Revolut is merely a CFD-like broker in this respect, as you don’t own the asset you buy.

 ✅ Revolut only supports users from Europe and Australia. eToro is available in most countries in the world.